nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

 Building the firmware with TF-M
 -------------------------------

-To build the secure firmware image using TF-M and the non-secure firmware image using |NCS|, follow these steps:
+To build the secure firmware image using TF-M and the non-secure firmware image using |NCS|, complete the following steps:

 1. Build the non-secure |NCS| application for the application core using the ``nrf7002dk_nrf5340_cpuapp_ns`` build target.

    To invoke the building of TF-M, the |NCS| build system requires the Kconfig option :kconfig:option:`CONFIG_BUILD_WITH_TFM` to be enabled, which is set by default when building |NCS| as a non-secure application.

    The |NCS| build system performs the following steps automatically: